Michael Harris II Player Props: Braves vs. Marlins

-Michael Harris II -- with a slugging percentage of .718 in his past 10 games, including two home runs -- will be in action for the Atlanta Braves against the Miami Marlins, with Eury Perez on the hill, on July 1 at 4:10 PM ET.
+On Sunday, Michael Harris II (batting .324 in his past 10 games) and the Atlanta Braves play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 1:35 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Marlins.
+In his previous game he had a hitless showing (0-for-3) against the Marlins.

 Michael Harris II Game Info & Props vs. the Marlins